 These steps sound very simple but to make them work you need to know how to fight fair.
 The key to successful dispute resolution is effective communication.
 To resolve conflict, communicate with each other on a one-to-one equal basis and avoid behavior that will break down communication.

-Despite your best efforts, it may happen that a roommate simply refuses to participate in efforts to overcome the problems which divide you.
-Even in such unfortunate circumstances, steps can be taken to keep in check the financial and other risks which may be present and minimize the hard feelings between you.
+Despite your best efforts, it may happen that a roommate simply refuses to participate in efforts to overcome the problems that divide you.
+Even in such unfortunate circumstances, steps can be taken to keep in check the financial and other risks that may be present and minimize the hard feelings between you.

 First, the effort to communicate on your part should continue at least as to the matters relating to your joint responsibility, i.e., payment of bills, observance of rules and regulations of your apartment lease, dorm, etc.

-Second, contact your landlord and/or dorm C.A. about any situation which may jeopardize your relationship with the landlord or the university.
+Second, contact your landlord and/or dorm C.A. about any situation that may jeopardize your relationship with the landlord or the university.

-Third, without assuming sole responsibility for rent and utilities, you should consider taking control of these accounts to insure that additional expenses are not incurred for which you can be held accountable.
+Third, without assuming sole responsibility for rent and utilities, you should consider taking control of these accounts to ensure that additional expenses are not incurred for which you can be held accountable.

-Fourth, control you temper.
+Fourth, control your temper.
 Retaliation will not only certainly make the situation worse; it may be illegal and subject you to court action or a criminal complaint.

 Finally, realize that roommates can and have survived despite not liking each other.
 "Getting along" in some cases means agreeing to disagree or reaching an understanding where each party goes his or her own way with minimal contact with or interference from the other.